andraugust/andraugust.github.io/statmech.md

 ## The Energy Distribution of a Single Particle

-In the section on temperature I described two systems exchanging energy, and treated the systems like they operated on similar energy scales.
-But often times one system is so much larger than the other that the energy it gains or loses is negligible compared to  the small system it interacts with.
+In the section on temperature I described two systems exchanging energy and treated the systems like they operated on similar energy scales.
+But often times one system is so much larger than the other that the energy it gains or loses is negligible compared to the smaller system.

-For example, if the small system is a single atom in a gas and the large system is the rest of the gas, the single atom exchanges energy with the gas through random collisions, but the energy change of the gas is approximately zero relative to its total energy.
-Let's see if we can derive the energy distribution of a single atom (or whatever the small system may be) in systems like this.
+For example, if the smaller system is a single atom in a gas and the larger system is the rest of the gas, the single atom will exchange energy with the gas through random collisions, but the energy change of the gas is approximately zero relative to its total energy.
+Let's see if we can derive the energy distribution of a single atom (or whatever the small system may be) in this context.

-The approach is the same as in the temperature derivation: two systems have multiplicities $$\Omega_1(u)$$ and $$\Omega_2(U-u)$$, they exchange energy, and the probability of measuring the small system with energy $$u$$ is $$p(u) \propto \Omega_1(u)\Omega_2 (U-u)$$.
+The approach here is the same as in the temperature derivation: two systems have multiplicities $$\Omega_1(u)$$ and $$\Omega_2(U-u)$$, they exchange energy, and the probability of measuring the small system with energy $$u$$ is $$p(u) \propto \Omega_1(u)\Omega_2 (U-u)$$.
 I'm calling the small system $$1$$ and the big system $$2$$.

 A natural starting point is to do a Taylor series on $$\Omega_2$$ under the assumption $$u \ll U$$.
 This assumption is valid but, as mentioned earlier, Taylor series aren't accurate for multiplicities, so the series is applied to the logarithm of $$\Omega$$: